cf.read

 However, when two or more field or domain constructs are aggregated to form a single construct then the data arrays of some metadata constructs (coordinates, cell measures, etc.) must be compared non-lazily to ascertain if aggregation is possible.

-files: (arbitrarily nested sequence of) str
+dataset: (arbitrarily nested sequence of) str

 Description